Ali-Hamza-007/Calculator-App-Using-Flutter/README.md

 # Calculator-App ( Using Flutter And Dart )

-##This Project Having main.dart file because remaining files are same as required by any Project !!!!
+## This Project Having main.dart file because remaining files are same as required by any Flutter Project !!!!

 Calculator App built with Flutter and Dart.
 Features a clean UI and supports basic calculations.
 Perfect for everyday use.